blueDev2/GMLua/README.md

 Undefined -> Nil

-Method -> GMFunction (Since non-method functions are indistinguishable from integers, if you wish to provide a non-method function to a Lua scope, first turn it into a method via method(undefined,func));
+Method -> GMFunction (Since non-method functions are indistinguishable from integers, if you wish to provide a non-method function to a Lua scope, first turn it into a method via method(undefined,func))

 ## Lua to GML